HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/sprint_reporting_dashboard.md

 - [ ] Open source contributors can host a copy of the dashboard locally
 - [ ] The data that populates the dashboard is available via API
 - [ ] The dashboard supports interactivity, such as drill-downs or filters
+- [ ] The metrics included in the dashboard are accompanied by explanations of how they are calculated

 ### Proposed metrics for measuring goals/value/definition of done
 <!-- Required -->